alex-spataru/Thunderpad/readme.md

  7. To install Thunderpad, run the following:

         sudo make install

+#### Troubleshooting for Linux

+**The application is compiled successfully, but nothing happens when executed**

+*Solutions*:

+- Make sure that you installed all the packages above, then try again.
+- Download the newest stable QScintilla release from [here](http://www.riverbankcomputing.com/software/qscintilla/download) and compile and install it manually.
+It seems that some distributions provide an outdated version of QScintilla in their repositories.

  That's all!
 To run Thunderpad, you can type "thunderpad" (without quotes) in Terminal.
 You can also run Thunderpad from your application menu (Gnome) or Dash (Unity).